Mastic, New York

 The ZIP Code on the wall of the Post Office.

 Mastic is a hamlet and a census-designated place (CDP) in the southeastern part of the town of Brookhaven in central Suffolk County, New York, United States.
-The population was 15,481 at the 2010 census.
+As of the 2020 census, Mastic had a population of 15,404.

 The hamlet was originally called Forge until 1893, when it was changed to the current name of Mastic.
 The Long Island Rail Road built a station in 1882 and, on July 15, 1960, the stop was moved 7010 ft west and renamed Mastic–Shirley.

-The Poospatuck Indian Reservation lies entirely within the community, near its southern end and along the Forge River.
+The Poospatuck Indian Reservation of the state-recognized Unkechaug Nation lies entirely within the community, near its southern end and along the Forge River.